Apple Music Converter

 The above solution will work on some Linux distributions, but not all.
 Some people say they've had success on Ubuntu, but the differences between distributions mean your results may vary.
 There is another way provided for you to enjoy your Apple Music files on Linux without iTunes freely.

 There are various good music players for Linux-based operating systems.
-But Apple Music files are protected by FairPlay DRM AAC files which prevent you listen to the music you subscribed on any other media players except for iTunes.
-So if you want to play the Apple Music on Linux directly, you need to remove the DRM protection from Apple Music songs first.
+But Apple Music files limits users listen to the music you subscribed on any other media players except for iTunes.
+So if you want to play the Apple Music on Linux directly, you need to convert Apple Music songs to common one first.

-Here we'd like to recommend you a very simple program - Sidify Apple Music Converter.
-It can remove DRM from Apple Music songs and convert those protected music files to unprotected MP3, AAC or other audio formats supported by Linux, so that you can transfer the converted Apple Music to Linux for playback.
+Here we'd like to recommend you a very simple program - Apple Music Converter.
+It can convert Apple Music songs to common MP3, AAC or other audio formats supported by Linux, so that you can transfer the converted Apple Music to Linux for playback.

-Step 1 Install and Run the Sidify Apple Music Converter on PC
+Step 1 Install and Run the Apple Music Converter on PC

-Click Setting button to customize the settings like output format, output path and output quality.
-Here you can choose the output format as MP3, AAC, WAV, FLAC and output quality up to the highest 320 Kbps to keep the best sound quality.
+Click the Setting button to customize the settings like output format, output path and output quality.
+Here you can choose the output format as MP3, AAC, AIFF, WAV, FLAC and output quality up to the highest 256 Kbps to keep the best sound quality.

-Step 4 Remove DRM and Convert Apple Music to MP3
+Step 4 Start to Convert Apple Music to MP3

 Click Convert to start the Apple Music to MP3 conversion process.